alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/README.md

     > `alexa-sfb deploy --deployer lambda <your_project_path>`

     > **Important**: If you run the script from Windows, you might have to open
     > your command prompt as an administrator.
-You open our command prompt as an
+You open your command prompt as an
     > administrator to avoid a permissions error when the script runs PowerShell
     > batch files as part of the deployment process.